-Nate Thayer, Journalist Who Interviewed Pol Pot, Dead at 62
+Nate Thayer, Journalist who Interviewed Pol Pot, Dead at 62

 Nate Thayer, the larger-than-life American freelance journalist who scored a massive scoop with his 1997 interview with Pol Pot, the genocidal leader of Cambodia's Khmer Rouge, has died at 62, his family said Wednesday.

-"He had a lot of ailments.
-He was seriously ill for many months," the brother told Agence France-Presse.
+"He had a lot of ailments, he was seriously ill for many months," the brother told AFP.

-Nate Thayer spent years reporting on Cambodia politics and society, including the Khmer Rouge, the brutal communist regime that left more than 1 million people dead between 1975 and 1979.
+Nate Thayer spent years reporting on Cambodia politics and society, including the Khmer Rouge, the brutal communist regime that left more than one million people dead between 1975 and 1979.

-Beginning in 1989, he worked for The Associated Press and then publications such as The Phnom Penh Post and the Far Eastern Economic Review, building contacts in the dangerous jungle border regions of Thailand and Cambodia.
+Beginning in 1989, he worked for The Associated Press, and then publications like the Phnom Penh Post and the Far Eastern Economic Review, building contacts in the dangerous jungle border region of Thailand and Cambodia.

-With his shaven head, chewing tobacco and handiness with guns, he gained a reputation as a gonzo journalist, setting out on crazy adventures such as traveling with a well-armed reporting team from Soldier of Fortune magazine into eastern Cambodia in search of a likely extinct forest ox called a kouprey.
+With his shaven head, chewing tobacco and handiness with guns, he gained a reputation as a gonzo journalist, setting out on crazy adventures, like traveling with a well-armed reporting team from Soldier of Fortune magazine into eastern Cambodia in search of a likely extinct forest ox called a kouprey.

 In the wild west frontier of Thailand and Cambodia, he braved firefights and was severely injured by a landmine in 1989 while riding with Cambodian guerillas.